hiwumo/sapper/README.md

 The app includes automatic update functionality - users will be notified when new versions are available.

-## Usage

-1. Export a conversation from Discord using Discord Chat Exporter or similar tools
-2. Click "Import Conversation" in Sapper
-3. Select the exported JSON file
-4. If assets are missing, you'll be prompted to select the folder containing them
-5. The conversation will be processed and indexed for searching

 ## Data Storage

 Sapper stores all data in `~/.sapper/`: